chenmaosheng/LeetCode/tree/BST-tree/README.md

 ## Solution

 # BST
-all nodes left of node are smaller than node, all nodes right of node are bigger than node
+all nodes in left subtree are smaller than node, all nodes in right subtree are bigger than node

 # BST insert

-if smaller than node, insert to left, otherwise insert to right
+if smaller than node, insert to left subtree, otherwise insert to right subtree

 # BST search

-if equal return result, if smaller than node, search left, otherwise search right
+if equal return result, if smaller than node, search left subtree, otherwise search right subtree

 # BST delete